 Conclusions and Next Steps

-Do you need a personal brand if you have an online course business?
+But, do you need a personal brand if you have an online course business?
 It’s not a case of if you need one… you already have one! 😉

 The choice is whether to own this or have it own you.

 After reading this guide, I hope you’re inspired to take action.
-You now know how to build your personal brand as a course creator, and it's not hard at all: just update your profiles everywhere on social media, create an about page, craft an origin story and tell people a bit about how you have learned your topic and your experience with it.
+You now know how to build your personal brand as a course creator, and it's not hard at all: just update your profiles everywhere on social media, create an about page, craft an origin story, and tell people a bit about how you have learned your topic and your experience with it.

 All that’s left to do is get started and follow the process.